duffee/Mojolicious_session_example/docs/Authenticate.md

 as in the failed login.
 Remember to set the format to html if you want to include a link.
 ( _why is this not default_ )
-The render used in the successful login directs the output to a template (which is composed of controller/action _and for some reason defaulted to txt output_).
+The render used in the successful login directs the output to a template (which is composed of controller/action).

 ## templates/tutorial/login.html.ep
 fixed the form_for line to use the named route 'do_login'